patricksegedi/G08-ai-and-applications-project/README.md

 - Completed the database implementation.

 Summary: Completed the wake-word implementation and LoveLace home simulation.
 We also demostrated our progress to professor and received feedback on our current work.

+### Week 7 - Documentation [2025-11-23]

+During the seven week, we mostly focused on documentation for the project, while also continued to work on the database and started working on the back-end implemetation.
+- The main focus was documentation for the project.
+- Continuted with database implementaton.
+- Back-end development.
+- Updated the document from docx-format to LateX.
+- Architecture visualization
+- Presentation discussion.

+Next steps:
+- Finishing the database
+- Continue working on documentation.
+Adding use cases, model description, etc.
+- Model improvement
+- Web application development
+- Organize the software dictionary.
+- Presentation planning.

+Summary: This week we focused on improving the project documentation after receiving feedback from our latest meeting with Professor.
+We learned how to use LateX and updated the documentation from .docs to LateX.
+We also made a program architecture visualization map.
+The database implementation is currently being worked on and back-end implementation has started.